tweag/nix-hour/hosting/Readme.md

   - Turn off notifications off
   - Open jitsi on the left screen in full screen
   - Ensure that xmobar doesn't crash
+  - Stop the backup service, don't want it to use up all the bandwidth
 - Clear the workspaces on the main monitor
 - In jitsi:
   - Make sure the scale is at 100%